Any 2.0 Editor Pen can become a live website on the internet! CodePen makes it extremely fast and easy: just the click of a button.

 To push changes to the live website, open the Deploy Panel and click the Save & Deploy button.

-If you want all changes to go to the live website immediately after saving, open the menu and enable the Delploy on Save option.
+If you want all changes to go live on the website immediately after saving, open the menu and enable the Deploy on Save option.

 Undeploying